 “He still think he ah young man,” Moms said.

 They say old people don’t live long in new surroundings.
-Suggesting that they move, was like asking them to climb into a grave and wait for death’s void to expose them into a photograph -a memory.
+Suggesting that they move, was like asking them to climb into a grave and wait for a void to expose them into an old photograph.

 When I left for college, I was the youngest and the last of my siblings to leave home.
 I was afraid my father would kill my mother.
 None of us would be there to pull him off of her.